riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-one.png" class="img-responsive" />

 So basically we're at the end of <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">step 1</a> of the tutorial.
-We've got application created, our files in place, and we've added the default CSS styles.
+We've got the application created, our files are in place, and we've added some default CSS styles.

 ##Getting ready to do some testing
-OK, getting ready to test is snap, we just need to install a couple of packages.
+Getting ready to test is a snap, we just need to install a couple of packages.

 #####Terminal
 {% highlight Bash %}